hamMUSings/BrowserShack/README.md

 Dockge is a core part of the system.
 It allows easy monitoring of all the containers in BrowserShack.
 It is also how you start and stop applicable subsystems notably:

-1) Hamlib RIGCTLD Server - hamlib-server container
+1) Hamlib RIGCTLD Server & IP KVM Server - control_stack stack
 2) Toggle Digipanel and Phone subsystems

-Turning off the Hamlib RIGCTLD Server is the primary security method of this setup.
+Turning off the control_stack (hamlib server and ip-kvm) is the primary security method of this setup.

 > [!WARNING]
-> It is highly recommended to turn off the 'hamlib_server' container when not in active use.
+> It is highly recommended to turn off the 'control_stack' stack when not in active use.
 This reduces the change of anyone accidentally or maliciously keying the radio without your knowledge.

 > [!TIP]
-> The bundled hamlib-server container has the auto-start flag on hamlib set so if your radio supports being woken by hamlib when this container is started the radio will turn on
+> The bundled hamlib-server container has the option of auto-start/auto-stop flag on hamlib set so if your radio supports being woken by hamlib when this container is started the radio will turn on and turn off when stopped

 After logging in Dockge you will see the container stacks listed on the left with 3 main statuses:

-1) Active - Container is running
+1) Active - Stack is running
-2) Exited - Container is stopped
+2) Exited - Stack is stopped
-3) Inactive - Container is stopped and told to not start
+3) Inactive - Stack is stopped and told to not start

-To stop an active container click on the active container (green box) and in the bar click on "Stop" (maroon box).
-To start a container select the Exited container and click "Start"
+To stop an active stack click on the active stack (green box) and in the bar click on "Stop" (maroon box).
+To start a stack select the Exited stack and click "Start"

 ![Dockge example.](documantation_images/dockge_active_stop.png)

-In general all containers should be Active except hamlib-server when you don't want the radio on.
-And either/or digipanel-xpra OR phone_voice_stack.
+In general all stacks should be Active except control_stack when you don't want the radio on.
+And either/or digipanel-xpra OR voice_stack.
 There may be other reasons to turn off each container but that is up the individual users to determine.

 For more detailed use of Dockge see the [Dockge github repository.](https://github.com/louislam/dockge)